 Interviews are scary enough without having to worry about what questions to focus your time and effort on during your prep!
-Below are the main questions you should focus on if you are looking to start your career within Professional Services.
+Below are the main questions you should focus on if you are interviewing for a Marketing Executive role within Professional Services.

 ‘Why do you want to work for the firm?’

-For this question don’t just look at the company website, do as much wider reading as possible.
+To answer this question, you need to have done thorough research.
+Don’t just look at the company website, do as much wider reading as possible.
 It is easy to get caught up with the answer and go into why the role appeals, however, it is key to keep these questions separate.
-Good sites to look at include Chambers and Partners, Legal Week and The Lawyer.

 ‘Why does the role appeal to you?’